 And last but not least, let’s talk about sex.
-Sometimes it was once good and changed, and sometimes it was never really that great for one person, but they never spoke up.
+Sometimes, it was once good and, at some point, something changed.
+And, at other times, it was never really that great for one person, but they never spoke up.
 People have different erotic styles.
-This by the way, also goes back to childhood stuff.
+This, by the way, also goes back to childhood stuff.
 How people were loved and the models of love they experienced, influence how they love and make love as adults.
-Therefore the following can be an erotic buzz kill and deal breaker that can cause a couple to break up:
+Therefore the following can be an erotic buzz kill and deal-breaker that can cause a couple to break up:

 38. They don’t understand that their partner may eroticize differently than they do.

-39. People have different sex drives and desires and may want more or less from their partner.
+39. People have different sex drives and desires.

 40. People don’t practice the platinum rule in the bedroom!!!

-3 Tips To Stop This All of This From Happening!
+3 Tips To Stop All of This From Happening!

 Well done for reading all the way to end!
 If you are not ready to give up on your relationship yet, take a look at my 3 top tips to safeguard your relationship and prevent you from losing the one you love.

-In today’s over scheduled, time sensitive lifestyle it’s no surprise that we neglect to spend time and focus on our loving partners.
-Now that doesn’t mean just being together while you take on the daily tasks of life, but spending that clichéd ‘quality time’ together.
-Do something different and exciting such as a physical activity, or enjoy the outdoors in natural surroundings to get the positive energy flowing.
+In today’s overscheduled, time-sensitive lifestyle it’s no surprise that we neglect to spend time and focus on our loving partners.
+Now, that doesn’t mean just being together while you take on the daily tasks of life, but spending that clichéd ‘quality time’ together.
+Do something different and exciting such as physical activity or enjoy the outdoors in natural surroundings to get positive energy flowing.

 When you get in that dreaded rut of not getting along with your partner, sometimes the last thing you want to do is be sexual.
-Also, over time the sexual excitement you once felt for each other can diminish which is totally natural.
+Also, over time, the sexual excitement you once felt for each other can diminish, which is totally natural.
 Doing something different sexually can change the game for you both.
-Modern couples tantric therapy for example can help to teach you how to move forward positively as a couple and rediscover a flame that you thought was gone.
-To find out more about how couples tantric massage can help you reignite the passion of your relationship, read our Ultimate Couples Tantric Massage Guide.
+Erotic massage is one way to reignite that spark or spicing things up with sex toys.
+Whatever you decide, prioritise rebuilding that connection and sense of fun between you.